rageworx/libtinydicom/README.md

  - I have gathering more VR information, but it is really narrow to know.
 Absolutely limited.

 ## Updated news
+### 2016-09-12
+ - Working for latest dictionaty for 3.6 (2016c) now.
+ - Tagged to 'dictionaryworking' until it complete written all dictionaries.
+ - Added some tag state as like 'retired, trial, dicos, diconde'.

 ### 2014-11-06
  - updated dicom dictionary.
  - updated pixel information writing.